dotnet/android-samples/android-n/MessagingService/README.md

 ---
 name: Xamarin.Android - Messaging Service Sample
-description: This sample shows a simple service that sends notifications using NotificationCompat.
-It also extends the notification with Remote Input to allow...
+description: "Shows a simple service that sends notifications using NotificationCompat.
+It also extends the notification with Remote Input #androidnougat"
 page_type: sample
 languages:
 - csharp